WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

         - Handle wrap-up codes and call completion
     3. CRM Integration:
         - Automatically search customer records when calls arrive
         - Display caller information and call associated details
+        - Click to dial integration
     4. Real-time Updates:
         - Listen for agent state changes and task events
         - Update UI dynamically based on call status
         - Provide visual feedback for all operations

-## Data and Actions
+## Start here

+!!! important "Critical First Step"
+    Ensure you have logged out of your existing agent desktop session.

 ### Clone the repository with git
 > Open Visual Studio Code